 To achieve other accessibility targets, the region will build the majority of new housing in Regional Activity Centers.
 Housing affordable to a range of incomes and residents at different stages in life will be critical to the success of our regional vision.
 Locating 80 percent of new affordable housing in Regional Activity Centers with easy access to transit will create mixed-income communities resilient to spikes in the cost of energy through reduced household transportation costs.
 Prioritizing transit investments by linking Regional Activity Centers has the potential to transform these areas by spurring development, providing neighborhood-serving shops, open space, and jobs that support a jurisdiction's tax base.
-Examples include the Rosslyn-Ballston corridor in Arlington and the Woodley Park-Shady Grove corridor in Washington, D.C. and Montgomery County, areas where transit-oriented development around the Metrorail stations has proven to create economic engines.
+Examples include the Rosslyn-Ballston corridor in Arlington and the Woodley Park-Shady Grove corridor in Washington, D.C. and Mongtomery County, areas where transit-oriented development around the Metrorail stations has proven to create economic engines.
 These investments have the potential to create very desirable neighborhoods, resulting in increases to the cost of housing and displacing low-and-moderate-income residents further from transit.
 This is a serious challenge because these residents have the most to gain from better access to transit, jobs and services.
 Creating a target to pursue the inclusion of affordable housing in Regional Activity Centers will help create mixed-income communities with transitoriented development.
 Moving forward, the region must continue to think creatively about solving affordability challenges in the future through strategies that preserve or leverage the market to create new affordable housing.
 Regional Activity Centers contain approximately 54 percent of the region's current employment.
 Bringing affordable housing units to these centers will be critical for meeting our goals.
-COG Regional Activity Centers Report

-Target: Increase the share of walk, bike, and transit trips
+COG Regional Activity Centers Report "We know that trips are taken for more than just going to and from work," said Catherine Hudgins, Fairfax County Supervisor.
+"People need transportation options for their everyday needs."
+1/13/10 ng - Target: Increase the share of walk, bike, and transit trips